Taming-the-BEAST/Molecular-clock-dating-and-modelling-rate-variation/README.md

 >
 > In the **Trace Files** panel, select the two log files using **shift and click**.
 Display the **Marginal Density** in the right-hand panel.

 For each parameter, the marginal posterior densities from the two runs are shown in different colours.
 If you look through the various parameters, you will see that the marginal densities are nearly identical between the two runs.
 This suggests that the two runs have converged on the stationary distribution.
-By default, 10% of the samples are treated as ‘burn in’ and are excluded from the summary.
+By default, 10% of the samples are treated as ‘burn-in’ and are excluded from the summary.

 > In the **Trace Files** panel, select **Combined** to display the results from the combined samples from the two runs.